kubeshop/kusk-gateway/docs/customresources/envoyfleet.md

 * spec.tls.**cipherSuites** An optional field, if specified, the TLS listener will only support the specified cipher list when negotiating TLS 1.0-1.2 (this setting has no effect when negotiating TLS 1.3).
 If not specified, a default list will be used.
 Defaults are different for server (downstream) and client (upstream) TLS configurations.
 For more information see: https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/transport_sockets/tls/v3/common.proto

-* spec.tls.**tlsMinimumProtocolVersion** An optional field specifying the ,inimum TLS protocol version.
+* spec.tls.**tlsMinimumProtocolVersion** An optional field specifying the minimum TLS protocol version.
 By default, it’s TLSv1_2 for clients and TLSv1_0 for servers.

 * spec.tls.**tlsMaximumProtocolVersion** An optional field specifying the maximum TLS protocol version.
 By default, it’s TLSv1_2 for clients and TLSv1_3 for servers.

-* spec.tls.**tlsSecrets** SecretName and Namespace combinations for locating TLS secrets containing TLS certificates.
+* spec.tls.**tlsSecrets** Secret name and namespace combinations for locating TLS secrets containing TLS certificates.
 You can specify more than one.
-For more information on how certificate selection works see: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ssl#certificate-selection
+For more information on how certificate selection works see: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ssl#certificate-selection.

-* spec.tls.tlsSecrets.**secretRef** Name of the Kubernetes secret containing the TLS certificate
+* spec.tls.tlsSecrets.**secretRef** is the name of the Kubernetes secret containing the TLS certificate.

-* spec.tls.tlsSecrets.**namespace** Namespace where the Kubernetes certificate resides
+* spec.tls.tlsSecrets.**namespace** is the namespace where that Kubernetes secret resides.

 ```yaml EnvoyFleet.yaml
 apiVersion: gateway.kusk.io/v1alpha1